DISTAL - minimally invasive therapy for cerebral stroke

 Study centres

-At least 20 in Switzerland, Germany, Belgium, Portugal, Spain, Finland and Israel
+56 centres in Switzerland, Germany, Belgium, Portugal, Spain, Finland, Israel, Italy and Sweden

 Planned patients